 I suggest that taking into account the information shared previously, on the importance of the parent-child relationship for the development of episodic memory, that the ASD child’s lack of interpersonal self-awareness negates the possibility of episodic memory formation without intervention.
 Therefore, our aim needs to be working on enabling the formation of meaningful unique emotional memories.

 As previously stated, these memories are formed through the parent / child relationship.
-Children on the autism spectrum have missed developmental milestones that they need help to put into place.
+Children on the autism spectrum have missed developmental milestones that they need help to put into place. (read more on how autism disrupts the parent/child relationship)

 Relationship Development Intervention (RDI) works at helping the parent to step into a guiding role in order to help their apprentice-child to synchronise their actions, so that the child learns the benefit of back and forth emotion and experience sharing interaction.
 It is through many hours of these emotion filled synchronised interactions that an RDI consultant will help the parent to learn how to scaffold the child’s success.

 In addition, the RDI consultant will guide the parent on how to spotlight moments that are important to help the child to start to connect to and encode emotionally meaningful memories across time and place.
 Parents will also be taught how to retrieve and reflect on these memories to enable their child to start to build a bank of ‘I can’ memories.
+Learn more about the Role of an RDI® Consultant.

 Over time the responsibility for the encoding and reflection will be transferred to the child for their everyday usage.
 It will take many hours of one-to-one interaction, encoding and reflecting.
 The payoff will be a child / individual who can use their emotions to inform and empower them when thinking of future events, but also in the here and now of a moment in time.